This article was originally published on April 26, 2019, and was updated on October 15, 2021, for context and clarity.

-Ceramic tile is a material that can be used both indoors and outdoors and is generally a cheaper option to stone, brick or cement.
-Sealers and enhancers will help protect your outdoor tile from things like moisture damage, day-to-day wear and tear and staining.
+Ceramic tile is a material that can be used both indoors and outdoors and is generally a cheaper option than stone, brick, or cement.
+Sealers and enhancers will help protect your outdoor tile from things like moisture damage, day-to-day wear and tear, and staining.
 Sealers will also help enhance their beautiful natural color.

 There are three types of unglazed tiles for patios:

-This is a very popular choice and has many different colors and stone type options to choose from.
-This material is very popular for a seamless indoor-outdoor space, as it appears stylish and almost like a walkway from home-to-lawn.
+This is a very popular choice and has many different colors and stone-type options.
+It’s also a great option for a seamless indoor-outdoor space, as it appears stylish and almost like a walkway from your home to your lawn.
 The larger stone slabs are generally one to three inches thick.
-You can identify flagstone by its pretty irregular shapes.
+You can identify flagstone by its irregular shapes.
 This patio material has a somewhat rough surface, which provides good traction, even after getting wet in a rainstorm.
 Types of flagstone include:

 For flooring on a patio, the flagstones should be roughly 1.5 inches thick.
 They should also be laid right on top of soil or sand.
-If you're planning to use thinner slabs make sure to have them laid on something more solid like concrete.
-That will help prevent cracking down the road.
+If you're planning to use thinner slabs make sure to have them laid on something more solid like concrete, which will help prevent cracking down the road.

 5. Mixed Materials

-A great option that is flexible, interchangeable, has great durability and can fit in any budget is using a combination of materials to create the flooring for your outdoor space.
+A great option that is flexible, interchangeable, has great durability, and can fit within any budget is using a combination of materials to create the flooring for your outdoor space.
 Mixed materials can also break up a large area, creating more visual interest than just one material.

 Combinations are endless, although should be well-planned and not haphazard.
 Materials can include brick, concrete, flagstone, pea gravel, pavers, tile, etc. Once considered a choice strictly for side yards, loose materials are recently gaining in popularity for patio surfaces, especially in regions with serious drought cases.
 Not to mention, using a combination of multiple materials makes the space easy to work with and is fairly inexpensive.